 These students will relentlessly seek answers to questions that beset Washington’s most challenging health care environments.
 When faced with limited resources, they will innovate.
 They will lead teams of professionals with expertise across the health care spectrum.
 Together they will bring health care and compassion to communities across the state.

 Here’s what it takes to join the MD class of 2024.

 Associate Dean for Admissions, Recruitment and Inclusion Leila Harrison presented through AAMC on our holistic review process.

-The College seeks individuals who want to leave a legacy of improving the health of Washington communities throughout the state.
+The college seeks individuals who want to leave a legacy of improving the health of Washington communities throughout the state.
 In particular, we seek individuals who want to help us fulfill our vision of solving problems in challenging health care environments within the state.

-- What adversities have you overcome?
+- What adversities has the applicant overcome?

 DEFINITION OF HOLISTIC REVIEW IN MEDICAL SCHOOL ADMISSIONS

 “Holistic review is a flexible, individualized way of assessing an applicant’s capabilities by which balanced consideration is given to experiences, attributes, and academic metrics and, when considered in combination, how the individual might contribute value as a medical student and future physician.” — Association of American Medical Colleges

 No matter your area of academic study, if you are passionate about pursuing a career in medicine, about serving Washington communities, especially those which are rural and/or underserved, and you meet the eligibility requirements to receive a secondary application, the college encourages you to apply.
 We are looking for the following characteristics in applicants: